-P.A.C.E. is a two-year, post-secondary certificate program offered by the acclaimed National College of Education (NCE) at National Louis University (NLU).
+P.A.C.E. is a two-year, post-secondary certificate program offered by National Louis University (NLU).
 P.A.C.E.
 (Professional Assistance Center for Education) is designed to meet the transitional needs for young adults with multiple learning disabilities.
 The success of P.A.C.E. is reflected in the success of its alumni: more than 80 percent of the graduates are employed.

 Created in 1986, P.A.C.E. is one of the leading residential-based programs in the country that integrates career preparation, life skills and socialization instruction into a curriculum that prepares students for independent living through experiential learning.
 Internationally recognized as a model for providing young men and women with the tools they need to transition successfully into the workplace and the community, P.A.C.E. offers a positive environment as they prepare for their next stage in life.